-In 2004, another aspect of information collection from open source Israeli media can be identified in publications by the organization, by the media office of the Izz ad-Din al-Qassam Brigades.
-Thus, for example, in a collection of statements by figures in Israel based on OSINT following the Operation “Days of Repentance” (an IDF military operation in the Gaza Strip conducted in September-October 2004) and additional Hamas operations, it is clear that there has been systematic collection from a variety of media information sources in Israel.
-Thus, for example, with respect to the Operation “Days of Repentance”, based on an article in “Maariv”, Israeli concerns are described about entering into battle in built areas within the Jabalia Refugee Camp, for fear of casualties.
-An IDF officer is quoted from the newspaper “BaMachane”, attributing to Hamas a stubborn tenacity in the face of the Israeli operation.
-In addition, criticism from the newspaper “Haaretz” appears regarding Israel’s failed operations, which on the one hand do not lead to cessation of Hamas rocket fire, yet on the other hand cause the deaths of innocent victims on the Palestinian side as well as international criticism of Israel.
-Information was taken from the newspaper “Yediot Ahronot”, according to which IDF officers sought to conduct a “quiet withdrawal” in order to complete the operation without international pressure.
+In 2004, another aspect of information collection from open source Israeli media can be identified in publications by the organization, issued by the media office of the Izz ad-Din al-Qassam Brigades.
+Thus, for example, in a collection of statements by figures in Israel based on OSINT following Operation Days of Repentance (an IDF military operation in the Gaza Strip conducted in September–October 2004) and additional Hamas operations, it is clear that there has been systematic collection from a variety of media information sources in Israel.
+Thus, for example, with respect to Operation Days of Repentance, based on an article in Maariv, Israeli concerns are described about entering into battle in built areas within the Jabalia Refugee Camp for fear of casualties.
+An IDF officer is quoted from the newspaper BaMachane, attributing to Hamas a stubborn tenacity in the face of the Israeli operation.
+In addition, criticism from the newspaper Haaretz appears regarding Israel’s failed operations, which do not lead to cessation of Hamas rocket fire, yet cause the deaths of innocent victims on the Palestinian side as well as international criticism of Israel.
+Information was taken from the newspaper Yediot Ahronot, according to which IDF officers sought to conduct a “quiet withdrawal” in order to complete the operation without international pressure.

-With respect to another Hamas operation during this period, in which an explosive tunnel running beneath the IDF base in Rafah was detonated (December 13, 2004) the analysis of Amos Harel in “Haaretz” was cited, regarding the IDF’s difficulty coping with threats such as explosive tunnels, as well as the attack’s importance in positioning Hamas as an entity which pushed Israel out of Gaza through military force (in anticipation of the disengagement from Gaza, which was planned for the summer of 2005).
-Finally, based on the media, criticism is cited by members of Knesset in the Foreign Affairs and Defense Committee regarding the situation in Gaza, as well as the ever-increasing military power of Hamas, and its successful operations, which present a challenge to which the IDF does not have a full response (for example, the launching of mortar shells which the IDF does not have the capacity to intercept).
+With respect to another Hamas operation during this period, in which an explosive tunnel running beneath the IDF base in Rafah was detonated (December 13, 2004), the publication cites Amos Harel’s analysis in Haaretz regarding the IDF’s difficulty in coping with threats such as explosive tunnels, as well as the attack’s importance in positioning Hamas as an entity which had pushed Israel out of Gaza through military force (in anticipation of the disengagement from Gaza, which was planned for the summer of 2005).
+Finally, based on the media, criticism is cited by members of Knesset in the Foreign Affairs and Defense Committee regarding the situation in Gaza, as well as the ever-increasing military power of Hamas and its successful operations, which present a challenge to which the IDF does not have a full response (for example, the launching of mortar shells which the IDF does not have the capacity to intercept).

-In the beginning of 2005, the collection of information from open source media continued, as is reflected in the translation of an article from “Haaretz” about Israeli fears of internal civil war in light of the evacuation of Jewish settlements in the Gaza Strip, and positions within Israel about this possibility, which was becoming more real every day.
-This topic, the internal state of affairs in Israel ahead of the disengagement from Gaza, continued to serve as a central topic of interest for Hamas members as they fed on Israeli media.
-Thus, in a weekly news collection on Israeli affairs there was a report on an Israeli soldier who committed suicide because his unit received an order to participate in the planned evacuation of Gush Katif, as well as on the secret evacuation of the residents of Eli Sinai due to continued fire on their settlement, as well as a visit by Prime Minister Sharon and Minister of Defense Mofaz to the city of Sderot in order to support residents, so that they would not desert the city.
+In early 2005, the collection of information from open source media continued, as is reflected in the translation of an article from Haaretz about Israeli fears of internal civil war in light of the evacuation of Jewish settlements in the Gaza Strip, and positions within Israel about this possibility, which was becoming more real every day.
+The internal state of affairs in Israel ahead of the disengagement from Gaza continued to serve as a central topic of interest for Hamas members as they consumed Israeli media.
+Thus, in a weekly news collection on Israeli affairs, there were reports on an Israeli soldier who committed suicide because his unit received an order to participate in the planned evacuation of Gush Katif, on the secret evacuation of the residents of Eli Sinai due to continued fire on their settlement, and on a visit by Prime Minister Sharon and Minister of Defense Mofaz to the city of Sderot in order to support residents so that they would not desert the city.

 Use of open source material after the foundation of the Hamas military wing